Menstrual Cycle and Training: What the Evidence Really Says

 Practical Recommendations

-• Nutrition: Iron needs increase due to blood loss.
-Aim for iron-rich foods (red meat, lentils, spinach, fortified cereals) paired with vitamin C for absorption.
-Anti-inflammatory foods — omega-3 fatty acids from fatty fish, turmeric, ginger — can help manage cramp severity.
+- Nutrition: This is the one nutrition shift the evidence clearly supports.
+Iron needs rise with blood loss, so lean on iron-rich foods (red meat, lentils, spinach, fortified cereals) paired with vitamin C for absorption.
+Anti-inflammatory foods — omega-3s from fatty fish, turmeric, ginger — may help with cramp severity.

 Phase 2: Follicular Phase (Days 6-13)